dwdas9/home/articles/Misc/Spark_To_ADLS/Part1-spark_to_ADLS.md

 ### Create the containerized setup

 Our environment is set up inside a Docker container running Ubuntu on a Windows OS host.
-Within this container, Python 3 and PySpark are installed.
+Within this container, Python 3 and Spark are installed.
 But the steps can be used in local environments as well.

-- **Check the python version in the container**
+- **Check the python version in the container and find out site-packages directory**
    - Often, systems have both Python 2.x and Python 3.x installed.
 Use the following commands to determine which versions are available:
      ```bash
      python --version